-4. In cases of two conflicting records, this section controls over the prior two sections on standard forms and mass market licenses which deal with cases involving only one standard form.
+7. In cases of two conflicting records, this section controls over the prior two sections on standard forms and mass market licenses which deal with cases involving only one standard form.
 It adopts a knock-out rule.
 Varying or conflicting terms are excluded unless a party manifests assent to a particular term.
 A party does not manifest assent by mere silence or retention of a record.
 Assent requires an affirmative act that reflects agreement to terms that the party had an opportunity to review and reject.

-Illustration 2: Licensor and licensee exchange standard forms relating to an acquisition of software package.
-The terms conflict with respect to treatment of warranty.
-Under section 2B-309, the conflicting terms drop out.
-The licensee does not obtain its term (full warranties) unless the other party assents to that particular term.
+Illustration 3: Licensor and licensee exchange standard forms relating to an acquisition of software.
+The terms conflict with respect to warranty.
+The conflicting terms drop out.
+The licensee does not obtain its term (full warranties) unless the other party assents to that term.
 Suppose that the Licensee form states that, by shipping this package, you consent to all of my terms and specifically to term 12 on warranties.
 Does shipping the package assent to the term?
-No. The conduct does not relate specifically to that term.
-The licensee would have to require initials on the term, telephone assent to the term, or other act clearly connected to the fact that the licensor desires to obtain its warranty terms.
+No. The conduct does not relate to that term.
+The licensee would have to require initials on the term, telephone assent to the term, or other act clearly connected to the fact that the licensor knew of and assented to the term itself.

+Illustration 4.
+Same facts, except that licensor desires to obtain its warranty terms.
 Its license provides that "by opening this package you assent to all the terms of my license."
 Does this conduct assent to the warranty disclaimer?
 No. Again, the conduct must relate to the particular term.
 For example, the license might contain a screen that appears at the outset of the first use of the program and provides that the licensee click on an icon indicating assent to the license and a second icon indicating assent to the warranty term.